 It seems contrary to logic that if you pour your heart into your children that they will wholeheartedly love you in return.
 The reality is though that not everyone recognizes they are raising children with pathologic people, and when they do, those strong held belief systems to stay married through better or for worst prevent you from separating yourself from these toxic scenarios.
 Afterall, these scenarios mostly seem manageable, right?
 That is until they aren't, and typically this is quite abruptly, and you become the parent on the outside, ostracized and isolated, completely befuddled by your new reality.

 Parental alienation is a diagnosis now given to children who have been exposed to parental alienating behaviors.
 Admittedly, this is a largely unrecognized travesty in spite of its severity.
-Narcissism, reactive abuse, and even gaslighting are still phenomenons to educated and licensed therapists and clinicians, so it is even a great misnomer to legal authorities and child protective agents.
+Narcissism, reactive abuse, and even #gaslighting are still phenomenons to educated and licensed therapists and clinicians, so it's essentially foreign to legal authorities and child protective agents.

 Parental alienation is identified through the presence of five key factors.
 The first is when the child refuses, opposes, or avoids a relationship with their parent, as contrary to adult logic, children don't reject their parents, even when their relationship is far from optimal, as they are wired to seek their love and attention.
 The second factor is that these children, prior to the abrupt decision to avoid their parent, did have a positive relationship with the parent previously.
 Importantly, there is no evidence of abuse or neglect perpetrated by the rejected parent, but there is evidence of the other parent utilizing multiple parental alienating behaviors.
 Finally, the child will exhibit behavioral manifestations of parental alienation.